2br-2b/Public-Domain-Ideas/README.md

 You could also have random achievements, like talk to a random stranger, play piano in public, etc. to help spice up life.
 The posibilities are endless!

 [Habitica](https://habitica.com/static/home) has something similar to this, but IRL Achievements would be for doing specific things.
 You could have a global leaderboard to say who has the most IRL points, see what percentage of people have done XYZ, and use this to motivate yourself.

+## Experiments

+**GPT-3 Textbooks**

+What if you trained GPT-3 on logic textbooks?
+Could you somehow make the GPT model output valid logical syllogisms, or would you only end up with technical-sounding gibberish?
+You could get a lot of public domain books from [Project Gutenberg](https://gutenberg.org/), so it wouldn't be too hard to get a sample set.

+What about if you trained GPT on Chemistry textbooks?
+Could it tell you any real facts?

+What about other subjects?

 ## Religion